-1 Your drinking water currently meets EPA's drinking water standard (MCL) for arsenic of 10 ppb; however, it does contain low levels of arsenic.
+1 Your drinking water currently meets EPA's drinking water standard (MCL) for arsenic of 10 ppb.
+However, it does contain low levels of arsenic.

 2 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-In August 2022, total coliform bacteria was detected in the water system.
+In January 2024, the water system lost pressure during a freezing event, total coliform bacteria was detected in the water system.
 A repeat sample also contained coliform bacteria.
-In both samples E. coli bacteria was not detected.
+In both samples, E. coli bacteria was not detected.
 An investigative sample found the source of the coliform bacteria, a system storage tank.
+The storage tank had been opened during the freeze event.
 Chlorine was added as an disinfectant to the tank and the entire system was flushed.
 The tank was then temporarily taken offline for a thorough inspection and cleaning.
-A new hatch seal was installed on the storage tank door and vent screening was replaced.
-Samples collected after the tank cleaning and repairs were non detect for coliform bacteria and the tank was placed back into service.
+Samples collected after the tank cleaning and repairs were ND for coliform bacteria and the tank was placed back into service.
 All monthly total coliform samples have been satisfactory since the repair.